dmuth/evernote-to-obsidian/README.md

 <img src="./img/obsidian-logo.png" align="right" width="250" />

-This repo contains a shell script wrapper and pre-built configuration files for the excellet <a href="https://github.com/akosbalasko/yarle">Yarle</a> utility to convert your Evernote `.enex` files to Markdown documents.
+This repo contains a shell script wrapper and pre-built configuration files for the excellent <a href="https://github.com/akosbalasko/yarle">Yarle</a> utility to convert your Evernote `.enex` files to Markdown documents.

-Once your have your Evernotes in Markdown, you can then use them in something like <a href="https://obsidian.md/">Obsidian</a>.
+Once you have your Evernotes in Markdown, you can then use them in something like <a href="https://obsidian.md/">Obsidian</a>.